bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 * BlockType - implemented as FplValueType that is a discriminated union type
 * Scope - implemented as a < key,value >  dictionary, using the Name attribute as key, and the corresponding FplValue as value.
 * Name - a unique string used in the scope to identify the element.
-* ValueList - implemented as a list of FplValues.
+* ArgList - implemented as a list of FplValues.
 * Parent - A parent node in this FplValue, usually, the A's Parent references a B whose Scope contains the <A.Name, A> pair.

-The following infos describe how the FplValues are related to each other using their Scope and their ValueList.
+The following infos describe how the FplValues are related to each other using their Scope and their ArgList.

 ### BlockType `Root`
 The root of the SymbolTable.
 Created in `FplInterpreterTypes.SymbolTable` constructor.